sanity-io/sanity-plugin-media/README.md

 </details>

 <details>
-<summary>Downloaded images (downloaded with the <em>download</em> button) aren't the original files that were uploaded</summary>
+<summary>Downloaded images (downloaded with the <em>download</em> button) aren't the originally uploaded files</summary>

 - Any images downloaded in the plugin are those already _processed_ by Sanity without any [image transformations](https://www.sanity.io/docs/image-urls) applied.
-Please note these are not the _original_ uploaded images, and will be stripped of any EXIF data.
+- Please note these are not the _original_ uploaded images: they will likely have a smaller file size and will be stripped of any EXIF data.
 - Currently, it's not possible in Sanity to grab these original image assets within the studio - but this may change in future!

 </details>